marcuskober/extending-gutenberg/readme.md

 # Extending Gutenberg blocks

-This is a sample plugin for extending Gutenberg.
+**This is a sample plugin for extending Gutenberg blocks with custom InspectorControls.**

 ## Features

-Adding InspectorControls to existing Gutenberg blocks.
+Adding InspectorControls to core/paragraph block to create paragraphs with column layout.

 ## Step by step guide